-- 2.25.
-The Departmental Change Board, which meets fortnightly, maintains oversight of preparation for the reforms. - 2.26.
+- 3.25.
+The Departmental Change Board, which meets fortnightly, maintains oversight of preparation for the reforms. - 3.26.
 Through an ongoing programme of work, called Ways of Working, officers are reviewing and improving the 'customer journey' for individuals who are in contact with our Adult Social Care Teams.
-Preparing for CQC assurance is an important element of the work being done within the Ways of Working programme. - 2.27.
-The Department is closely linked into London wide work on preparing for CQC Assurance and a series of workshops that are being planned for the period between November 2022 and April 2023. - 2.28.
+Preparing for CQC assurance is an important element of the work being done within the Ways of Working programme.

+- 3.27.
+The Department is closely linked into London wide work on preparing for CQC Assurance and a series of workshops that are being planned for the period between November 2022 and April 2023. - 3.28.
+How the Local Authority Assurance Framework and ICS Assurance Framework will link together in practice remains unclear but once there is more clarity on this it would be sensible to bring a further report to the Board setting out how this will operate at Place level. - 3.29.
 Additional resources are being secured to support the updating of a number of key policy and strategy documents as well as to refresh and update the Council's Adult Social Care webpages so that CQC are easily able to access evidence of good practice.
-These additional resources are being funded from within the Department's existing transformation budget. - 2.29.
+These additional resources are being funded from within the Department's existing transformation budget. - 3.30.
 Detailed work is also underway to gain a better understanding of the number of residents who privately fund their care in order to gauge the likely impact of additional requests for Care Act assessments as well as the potential financial impact of the charging reforms.
-This work will be completed by the end of December 2022 so that any necessary recruitment can be pursued, subject to confirmation of Government financial support. - 2.30.
+This work will be completed by the end of December 2022 and will provide a baseline for future planning for the implementation of the reforms. - 3.31.
 A series of webinars on the social care reforms, focusing initially on charging reform for Adult Social Care staff have been held, with further webinars planned for the period November 2022 to April 2023.
+The focus of these webinars will be reviewed in light of the delay to the charging reforms.

-3 ALTERNATIVE OPTIONS
+4 ALTERNATIVE OPTIONS

-3.1 This report is for noting and comment only and alternative options are not therefore required.
+4.1.
+This report is for noting and comment only and alternative options are not therefore required.

-4 CONSULTATION UNDERTAKEN OR PROPOSED
+5 CONSULTATION UNDERTAKEN OR PROPOSED

-- 4.1.
+- 5.1.
 Officers have undertaken initial internal engagement with colleagues across the Council to ensure that all necessary parties are aware of the upcoming reforms.
-A series of webinars have been held for staff within Community and Housing and further webinars are planned over coming months. - 4.2.
-There is ongoing engagement with colleagues across South West London and London as a whole to share learning and good practice. - 4.3.
+A series of webinars have been held for staff within Community and Housing and further webinars are planned over coming months. - 5.2.
+There is ongoing engagement with colleagues across South West London and London as a whole to share learning and good practice. - 5.3.
 Further engagement with a range of external partners, including representative VCS bodies, is planned for coming months.

-5 TIMETABLE
+6 TIMETABLE

-5.1.
+6.1.
 The current timetable from Government is set out in the body of the report.
-This may change as a result of the Government spending announcement scheduled for the 31st of October 2022.

-6 FINANCIAL, RESOURCE AND PROPERTY IMPLICATIONS
+7 FINANCIAL, RESOURCE AND PROPERTY IMPLICATIONS

-6.1.
+7.1.
 The report notes the likely financial pressures on the Council arising from the reforms, the national funding available to support implementation and the work underway to understand the extent to which the national funding will be sufficient to meet the projected cost pressures.

-7 LEGAL AND STATUTORY IMPLICATIONS
+8 LEGAL AND STATUTORY IMPLICATIONS

-7.1.
+8.1.
 The reforms bring into force aspects of the Care Act 2014 that were not implemented when the Act originally came into effect and as such introduce new duties and powers that the Council is required to comply with.

-8 HUMAN RIGHTS, EQUALITIES AND COMMUNITY COHESION IMPLICATIONS
+9 HUMAN RIGHTS, EQUALITIES AND COMMUNITY COHESION IMPLICATIONS